chevere/chevere/README.md

 logic, templating, the API exposed data and the JavaScript bindings became a nightmare.
 The motivation is to address the issue by providing a flexible web application structure for the kind of applications that gets new features frequently.

-In Chevereto\Core is _natural_ to invoke other controllers (API endpoints), set hooks (events) for granular flexibility, and it encourages console driven development.
+In Chevere is _natural_ to invoke other controllers (API endpoints), set hooks (events) for granular flexibility, and it encourages console driven development.

 ## Why

-Chevereto\Core is my answer to a modern PHP web application, and my answer is aware of my context of an indie software vendor who delivers a production-ready software.
-Everything expressed in Chevereto\Core comes from thousands of client comments, suggestions, troubles and issues.
-If you still don't realize it, Chevereto\Core is a framework shaped by the feedback of a real high-grade production application.
+Chevere is my answer to a modern PHP web application, and my answer is aware of my context of an indie software vendor who delivers a production-ready software.
+Everything expressed in Chevere comes from thousands of client comments, suggestions, troubles and issues.
+If you still don't realize it, Chevere is a framework shaped by the feedback of a real high-grade production application.

 Also, it applies modern coding standards and encourages console driven development.
 Using the console means that you